Couple sharing an intimate moment as they discuss managing painful sex in menopause

 Why does menopause cause pain during sex?

-Menopause causes a decrease in estrogen levels, which can lead to thinner and drier vulvar and vaginal tissues.
+Menopause causes a decrease in estrogen levels, which can make your vaginal and vulvar tissues thin and dry.
 This lack of moisture and lubrication, along with decreased blood flow to the pelvic floor, can result in pain during sex.

 • Weaker orgasms.
-Lower levels of estrogen are associated with decreased blood flow to tissues in the pelvic floor.
-The pelvic floor includes the muscles, nerves and connective tissue at the bottom of the pelvis that support bowel, bladder, and sexual functions.
-In addition, the clitoris may be less sensitive to stimulation, and orgasms may feel different, be less intense, or become absent altogether.
+Lower levels of estrogen are associated with less blood flow to tissues in the pelvic floor.
+The pelvic floor includes the muscles, nerves and connective tissue at the bottom of the pelvis.
+Those muscles support bowel, bladder, and sexual functions.
+In addition, the clitoris may not be as sensitive when touched.
+Orgasms may feel different, not as strong, or not happen at all.

 • Pain during intercourse.
-The vulvar and vaginal tissues (skin) often become thinner and drier when estrogen decreases.
+The skin of the vulva and vagina can get thinner and drier when there's less estrogen.
 At the same time, less moisture and lubrication (also caused by lower levels of estrogen) can make the tissues more sensitive and less flexible.
 This all adds up to pain with any kind of vaginal penetration, a condition the medical field calls dyspareunia.

 Couple sharing time together during menopause discussion painful sex during menopause and improving their relationship during menopause

 Experiencing painful sex even one time can lead to worries that the next time will be painful as well.
-The emotional distress that comes with anticipating pain can cause the muscles throughout the body to tense up, leading to even more pain during penetration.
+Anticipating pain can cause muscles throughout the body to tense up.
+This can lead to even more pain during penetration.
 This cycle is called the vaginismus pain cycle, and we’ll dive into more detail below.
-In some people with genito-pelvic pain/penetration disorder (GPPD), even thinking about sex can result in reflexive pain and pelvic floor muscle tension.
+In some people with genito-pelvic pain/penetration disorder (GPPD), even thinking about sex can cause pain and tension in the pelvic floor muscles.

 What is the vaginismus pain cycle?